HectorRicardo/simple-music-app/README.md

 # Introduction

-The process of creating a music player app in Android is somewhat elaborate.
+Broadly speaking, the approach of creating a music-playing app in Android can be divided into two subproblems:
+  - Creating the **audio player**: the audio player is the entity that's in charge of rendering/decoding the audio media.
+A simple audio player, for example, might have the ability to play audio files with extensions `.wav` and `.mp3`.
+The audio player, as any software module, consists of two parts:
+      - Its API
+      - Its implementation
+  - Implement the **music-playing app architecture**: the architecture consists of several elements, one of which is the audio player's API.
+Once these elements are joined together, they make your app scalable, robust and maintainable in the long term.

+This approach lets us abstracts out the audio player implementation from the rest of the architectural elements.
+This gives us several advantages:
+  - It allows us to work in the audio player independently from the rest of the architecture.
+We can even delegate the audio player to another person/team.
+  - It allows us to assume the audio player is ready while we're working in the architecture, because once the architecture is ready, it's very easy to plug in the audio player to it.
+  - If we want to change the audio player's implementation, we can change it independently from the rest of the app.
+We can even switch to a whole new implementation, and this will be transparent to the rest of the app.

 The architecture for such app consists of several elements connected together, and it's difficult to even start working on the app before having a good grasp of all these elements.
 In this guide, I'll introduce such architectural elements in an ordered, logical, and easy-to-follow way.
 Once we have enough knowledge of these elements, we'll understand the full architecture of the app, and then we